VAEL: Bridging Variational Autoencoders and Probabilistic Logic Programming: Acknowledgements

 \textbf{Data Efficiency.} In this task, we want to verify whether the use of a logic-based prior helps the learning in contexts characterized by data scarcity.
-To this set, we define different training splits of increasing size for the \textit{addition} task.
+To this goal, we define different training splits of increasing size for the \textit{addition} task of \textit{2digit MNIST} dataset.
 In particular, the different splits range from $10$ up to $100$ images per pair of digits.
-In Figure \ref{fig:data_eff_graphs} we compare VAEL and CCVAE discriminative, generative and reconstructive ability when varying the training size.
-As it can be seen, VAEL outperforms the baseline for all the tested sizes.
-In fact, with only $10$ images per pair VAEL already performs better than CCVAE trained with $100$ images per pair.
+The results (Figure \ref{fig:data_eff_graphs} in Appendix \ref{app:3mnist}) show that VAEL outperforms the baseline for all the tested sizes.
+In fact, with only $10$ images per pair, VAEL already performs better than CCVAE trained with $100$ images per pair.
+When considering $10$ images per pair, the discriminative and generative accuracies of VAEL are $0.445 \pm 0.057$ and $0.415 \pm0.0418$, whereas CCVAE trained on $100$ images per pair has a discriminative and generative accuracy of $0.121 \pm 0.006$ and $0.284 \pm 0.006$ respectively.
 The reason behind this disparity is that the logic-based prior helps the neural model in properly structuring the latent representation, so that one part can easily focus on recognizing individual digits and the other on capturing the remaining information in the scene.
-Conversely, the baseline needs to learn how to correctly model very different pairs that sum up to the same value.

-In order to better understand this behaviour, we run an identical experiment in a simplified dataset with only three possible digits values: $0$, $1$ and $2$.
+Conversely, CCVAE needs to learn how to correctly model very different pairs that sum up to the same value.
+We further investigate the performance gap between CCVAE and VAEL by running an identical experiment in a simplified dataset with only three possible digits values: $0$, $1$ and $2$.
 The goal is to train CCVAE on a much larger number of images per pair, which is impractical in the $10$-digits setting, due to the combinatorial nature of the task.
-In this simplified setting, CCVAE requires around $2500$ images per pair to reach the accuracy that VAEL achieves trained with only $10$ images per pair.
-Additional details of this experiment can be found in Appendix \ref{app:3mnist}.
+Additional details can be found in Appendix \ref{app:3mnist}.